 Cancer research breakthroughs occur through the work of talented and well-resourced scientists.
-The Alex Hill Cancer Research Endowment’s Distinguished Researchers Program aims to bolster cancer research in Washington State by providing matching funds to institutions and companies in the state to recruit best-in-class talent and support newly-recruited researchers from around the globe to lead advances in addressing disparities in cancer care access and outcomes.
+The Andy Hill Cancer Research Endowment’s Distinguished Researchers Program aims to bolster cancer research in Washington State by providing matching funds to institutions and companies in the state to recruit best-in-class talent and support newly-recruited researchers from around the globe to lead advances in addressing disparities in cancer care access and outcomes.

 To that end, the program will match, dollar for dollar, research companies, universities, and institutions in Washington State that bring leading cancer researchers or newly recruited investigators to the state, up to $500,000 per researcher.
 CARE Fund grant dollars may be used for any purpose (e.g., salaries, equipment, etc.) that advances the scholar’s research.